Register For / Plan a Day on the Hill

 Scheduling a day on the hill at your state capitol building is one of the most effective ways of putting a face to your organization for elected officials, and it also allows you to target many elected officials in a short amount of time.
 Your day on the hill should be well planned and packed with meetings, tours and maybe even a legislative reception.
 You should view your day on the hill as a supplement to your other lobbying activities rather than your sole lobbying effort, as your day on the hill is much more likely to bear fruit if legislators are accustomed to hearing from your organization regularly throughout the year.

-Make contacts with key Members of Congress and their staffs on Residential Housing issues such as criminal background checks, certifying standards for Service Animals, and ADA reform.
+Make contacts with key Members of Congress and their staffs and HUD on important residential property management issues such as emotional support animals, source of income, evictions, disparate impact, and others.

 You are responsible for making your own reservations and rooms are available on a first-come, first-served basis.